Home

 • Sunday Morning: Holy Eucharist at 10:00 am

-Father Greg’s Genesis Class takes place in the parish hall between Sunday services.
+Father Greg’s Genesis Class takes place in the parish hall between Sunday services from April 14 through May 19

 Pentecost begins on Sunday (May 19th, 2024)